pkgprateek/email_code_extractor_chrome/README.md

 pnpm test
 ```

-## 🔒 Privacy Policy
+## Privacy Policy

 This extension operates entirely within your browser.
-It scans the DOM of the Gmail list view to identify potential codes. **No email content is stored, transmitted, or shared.**
+It scans the DOM of the Gmail list view to identify potential codes.
+No email content is stored, transmitted, or shared with any external servers.

+## Security

+- **Manifest V3**: Uses the latest Chrome extension manifest for enhanced security
+- **Minimal Permissions**: Only requests `activeTab` permission
+- **No Network Requests**: All code execution happens locally
+- **Content Security Policy**: Strict CSP prevents unauthorized script execution

-## 📄 License
+## License

 [MIT](LICENSE)